Home ImprovementRemodeling & Renovation

 Repairing Wider Cracks

-Prep the Crack: Use a utility knife to widen the crack slightly, creating a V-shaped groove.
-This provides better adhesion for the patching compound.
+Present the crack: Use a utility knife to slightly widen the crack, create a V-shaped gesture.
+It provides better adhesion for patching compounds.

-Apply Mesh Tape: For wider cracks, apply self-adhesive mesh tape or adhesive-backed fabric patch over the crack.
-Press it firmly to ensure it adheres well.
+Apply Aries tape: For broader cracks, apply a switched mesh tape or adhesive-supported fabric patch above the crack.
+To follow it well, press it firmly.

-Apply Joint Compound: Use a putty knife to apply a layer of joint compound over the mesh tape, extending it slightly beyond the tape’s edges.
-Feather the compound to create a smooth transition.
+Apply the combined compound: Use a putty knife to apply a layer of joint compound on Aries tape, spread it slightly beyond the edges of the tape.
+Give wings to the compound to create a smooth transition.

-Primer and Paint: Apply a primer over the patched area and allow it to dry.
-Follow up with painting, making sure to blend the paint with the surrounding ceiling.
+Primer and Paint: Apply a primer to the patched area and let it dry.
+Follow with painting, so that the paint with the surrounding roof is sure to blend.

 How to Repair Cracks in a Plaster Ceiling_3